 - a- horn.
 Press the switch to beep.
 Make sure the horn is tested before each outing as it can be valuable in navigation situations and can be used for bridge communications. - b navigation lights (red and green).
 Press the switch to turn on/off the navigation lights (red and green).
-Navigation lights are mounted on the steering console or T-Top, depending on your boat's equipment. - c anchor light (white all-round).
+Navigation lights are mounted on the steering console or on T-Top depending on your boat's equipment. - c anchor light (white all-round).
 Press the switch to turn on/off the white all-round light.
-The white all-round light is mounted on the steering console or T-Top, depending on your boat's equipment.
+The white all-round light is mounted on T-Top, or on the arch, or on the steering console depending on your boat's equipment.